 Run Time: 100 minutes

-The film opens with Lupin and his sidekick, Jigan, leading the authorities on a car chase after stealing a lot of money from a casino in Monaco.
-However, as they’re driving down the road, Lupin realizes all the money they’ve stolen is counterfeit; in fact, Lupin says they’re “goat bills,” which are perfect counterfeits.
-Lupin tells Jigan to open the doors and release all of it.
+The film opens with Lupin and his sidekick, Jigen, leading the authorities on a car chase after stealing a lot of money from a casino in Monaco.
+However, as they’re driving down the road, Lupin realizes all the money they’ve stolen is counterfeit.
+In fact, Lupin says they’re “goat bills,” which are perfect counterfeits.
+Lupin tells Jigen to open the doors and release all of it.
 Lupin admits that when he was younger, he tried to search for the source of the goat bills, but failed.
-He decides it’s time to try again, and so he and Jigan head to the Principality of Cagliostro, which is assumed to be the source of the goat bills.
+He decides it’s time to try again, and so he and Jigen head to the Principality of Cagliostro, which is assumed to be the source of the goat bills.

-Shortly after arriving in Cagliostro, Lupin and Jigan’s car gets a flat tire.
-As Jigan fixes the flat, a girl in a wedding dress drives by, with a group of men in another car in hot pursuit.
-Lupin and Jigan join in the chase, and end up saving the girl, who ends up being Clarisse, the princess of Cagliostro.
+Shortly after arriving in Cagliostro, Lupin and Jigen’s car gets a flat tire.
+As Jigen fixes the flat, a girl in a wedding dress drives by, with a group of men in another car in hot pursuit.
+Lupin and Jigen join in the chase, and end up saving the girl.
+She is Clarisse, the princess of Cagliostro.
 Her parents were killed in a fire, and she had been living in a convent.
 Clarisse recently returned home, and is now engaged to the Count, who has been serving as the Regent for the country.
 The Count only wants to marry Clarisse to recover the ancient treasure of the Cagliostro family, and it involves rings that each of them possess.
 Clarisse ends up slipping Lupin her ring without him knowing right at first.

-When watching this film, you can see that it has Miyazaki’s touch to it, especially when it comes to the animation; however, there is a difference in the tone between The Castle of Cagliostro and Miyazaki’s later films.
-This film does have a bit more humor than most of Miyazaki’s other films; however, there is also a little bit of blood shown and there are piles of skeletons depicted in one section of the film.
+When watching this film, you can see that it has Miyazaki’s touch on it, especially when it comes to the animation.
+However, there is a difference in the tone between The Castle of Cagliostro and Miyazaki’s later films.
+This film does have a bit more humor than most of Miyazaki’s other films.
+However, there is also a little bit of blood shown and there are piles of skeletons depicted in one section of the film.
 Overall, it’s a decent story, and a viewer doesn’t really need to have had any real exposure to the Lupin III franchise before watching it.

 I will have to admit that The Castle of Cagliostro is my first real exposure to the Lupin III anime franchise.
 From what I’ve heard, this particular film has a very different feel compared to other entries in the Lupin III franchise.
 If that’s true, then this may not be the best way to be introduced to the franchise.
 However, for fans of Miyazaki and his work, The Castle of Cagliostro is an important film to see in order to get a feel for the body of work he has directed during his career.